 Again, just don’t overdo it.
 You could use a ricer (basically looks like an enormous garlic press), which very effectively breaks down the potatoes for a light and ethereally creamy mash.
 Or you could go the old fashioned route and mash by hand.
 Just don’t be too focused on pulverizing every. single. solitary. lump – because you’ll wind up in glue town.

 But how do I make mine?
 Well because I’m super lazy, and absolutely HATE mashing potatoes.
 I bring out the big guns – my stand mixer.
-I’ve found that this is absolutely the fastest, easiest way to get beautiful, homestyle mashed potatoes.
+I’ve found that this is absolutely the fastest, easiest way to get beautiful, home style mashed potatoes.
 This is not to be confused with the food processor, which I’ve also tried with tremendously bad results (something about the aggressive heat that comes from the blades).
 But the mixer I guess is just powerful enough to be effective, while being gentle enough not to anger the starch gods.
-I have not tried this with a hand mixer, because I don’t own one.
-But I gander it would work.
-If you try it, please let me know.
+Oh, and if you don’t have a counter top monster like I do, feel free to use a hand mixer – it will take a little longer, but will still work just fine.

-- Because this process goes crazy fast, you’ll want to have your butter and cream all ready to go before you start with the mixer.
+- Because this process goes crazy fast, you’ll want to have your butter and cream hot and ready to go before you start with the mixer.

-- The bowl will get quite hot, so a kitchen towel or oven mitt is totally necessary.
+- If your stand mixer has a metal bowl, it will get quite hot, so a kitchen towel or oven mitt is totally necessary.